 Problems we hear from Agent groups programs

-Gateways that recruit your reps
+Gateways that quietly recruit your reps

 Rep-level chaos